-In accordance with Schedule 4 Condition 22D of Development Consent (DA 305-7-2003), this appendix presents an assessment of the potential environmental consequences of the Longwalls 11 to 16 Extraction Plan in relation to Aboriginal heritage and historic heritage, incorporating any relevant information that has been obtained since this consent.
+In accordance with Schedule 4 Condition 22D of Development Consent (DA 305-7-2003), this appendix presents an assessment of the potential environmental consequences of the Longwalls 11 to 16 Extraction Plan in relation to Aboriginal heritage and historic heritage, incorporating any relevant information that has been obtained since the consent for these longwalls.

-The Longwalls 11 to 16 Application Area is presented on Figure C-1.
+The Longwalls 11 to 16 Application Area is presented on Figure C-3.